|Index||Value||1mo change||1yr change||5yr change||Inflation Score|

 Inflation Monitor Summary – Composite Ranking

-Enjoy this month’s Inflation Monitor – May 2015.
+I hope you enjoy this month’s Inflation Monitor – May 2016.

 As always, please contact me with any questions or to send your feedback.
 Thank you for reading.